About My Web Site

 EMRFD is the main reference of my site

-All circuits excluding junk box page content are built and tested.
+All permanant content circuits were built and tested.
 Schematics are drafted as carefully as possible.
 Please accept that bench and/or drafting errors may occur.
 No liability arising from the application, use, or misuse of these projects that results in direct or indirect damage or loss is assumed.

 Full price is paid for all parts used and no monies are or were received for promoting any products or companies on this web site.
 Any ads, hyperlinks or mention of commercial products or companies is out of courtesy only.